das-peter/drupal-google_store_locator/README.txt

 type called 'Store Location' that is composed of addressfield and geofield fields.
 Current workflow is to add your locations as nodes of type 'Store Location' and then navigate to [site_name/store_locator] to see the map.
-Configuration settings can be changed at admin/configuration/google_store_locator under the 'Search' heading.
+Configuration settings can be changed at:

+admin/configuration/google_store_locator

+under the 'Search' heading.